Why This Grandma Made a Bucket List of Activities to Do With Her Grandchildren…

 - Walk the beach looking for shells.
 Make a craft with them.
 Some ideas can be found HERE.

-- Dance in the rain.
+- Dance in the snow or rain.

 - Start a family cookbook.